someengineering/fixinventory/plugins/gcp/README.md

-# resoto-plugin-gcp
+# fix-plugin-gcp
-An GCP collector plugin for Resoto.
+An GCP collector plugin for Fix.

 ## License
 See [LICENSE](../../LICENSE) for details.